Loan Workouts - Modifications

 accept reasonable loan modification proposals.
 While no one can guarantee success in getting a lender to agree to a reasonable

 loan modification, we believe we have the knowledge, skills and experience to maximize your chances of success.
+Michael is also a partner in the accounting firm of

 Please visit: Glossary of Real Estate Loan Terms, Short Sales and,